 3 couples to cross a river in a boat that can carry at most two at a time.
 Husbands are jealous and no lady will be with a male other than her husband...

-A King, his minister and washerman have to cross a river with their wives in a boat that can carry at most 2 at a time.
+A King, his minister and washerman have to cross a river with their wives in a boat that can carry at most two at a time.
 The husbands are jealous and without her husband, no lady can be left on any side of the river with any other male.

-To make matters more complicated, the washerman or washerwoman can travel together but not with any of the other two couples.
+To make matters more complicated, the washerman or washerwoman can travel together, but not with any of the other two couples.

-Everyone of the six can row the boat.
+Everyone can row the boat.

-And also, if you are interested, a bonus question for you,
+If you are interested, a bonus question for you,

-Please try to solve before going ahead.
+Try to solve before going ahead.

 We’ll explain the solution using analytical reasoning approach.

-Solution to 3 couple river crossing puzzle
+Solution to 3 couples river crossing puzzle

 Let’s look at the puzzle using logic and reason, step by step.